 Different groups have different wording for this line.
 There are three I’ve run into:

-2) “Forgive our trespasses, as we forgive those who trespass against us.”
+2. “Forgive our trespasses, as we forgive those who trespass against us.”
 The word trespass evokes walking uninvited on someone’s property.
 That’s not helpful either.
-(However, the dictionary gives a broader understanding for both these words.)
+(However, the dictionary gives a broader understanding of both these words.)

 I recently heard a fourth version, which I like for its clarity: